-Tatis hits another leadoff HR, Padres beat Rockies 9-3
+Tatis Jr. hits leadoff homer, Padres beat Rockies 9-3

 Manuel Margot homered in the eighth for the Padres, his ninth.

-The Padres led 3-1 after two before the Rockies tied it on Trevor Story’s RBI double in the third and Charlie Blackmon’s leadoff homer in the fifth, his 24th.
+The Padres led 3-1 after two — Tatis added an RBI single in the second — before the Rockies tied it on Trevor Story’s RBI double in the third and Charlie Blackmon’s leadoff homer in the fifth, his 24th.

-San Diego jumped ahead 8-3 when the Rockies fell apart in the sixth.
+But the Padres jumped ahead 8-3 when the Rockies fell apart in the sixth.
 The Padres scored five unearned runs on two hits, two walks, two errors and a wild pitch.
-The inning was extended by Story’s two-out throwing error on Luis Urias’ grounder, which allowed Francisco Mejia to score.
+The inning was extended by Trevor Story’s two-out throwing error on Luis Urias’ grounder, which allowed Francisco Mejia to score.
 Another run scored on Gray’s wild pitch.
 Gray made way for Jairo Diaz, whose throwing error on Tatis’ dinker allowed another run before Wil Myers hit a two-run double.

 Gray allowed seven runs — three earned — on six hits in 5 2/3 innings, with four strikeouts and two walks.